ShomaJPN/PreventMountVolume/README.md

 ## Usage
 Excute ShellScripts with launchctl / launchd.
 - PreventMountVolume.sh
-- com.myOrganization.PreventMountVolume.plist    <-- Sample /launchd command plist file
+- com.myOrganization.PreventMountVolume.plist    <-- Sample /launchd's command plist file

 ## Install and Run
 Put ShellScripts to the appropriate directory  `(ex.~/Script)`  , and set execute permissions.
-Make or change launchd's command plist file according to your environment , then put it to the appropriate directory. `(ex.~/Library/LaunchAgents)`
+Make or change launchd's command plist file, then put it to the appropriate directory. `(ex.~/Library/LaunchAgents)`

 At the first run, confirmation dialog (xxx would like to control "System Events"...) is appeared.
 Please allow it (in the case of Mojave )
 If you did not allow it by mistake, try `$ tccutil reset AppleEvents`